au-research/FAIR-data-101-training/1-findable/overview.md

 ## Community discussion

-Use these questions when running a [community-discussion](course-resources/community-discussion-factsheet.md).
+Use these questions when running a [community discussion](/course-resources/community-discussion-factsheet.md).

 **Introduction to community discussions**
 * What are your expectations for this course?